Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-And then also the President of Mexico, he said that uh guns coming across the border were a big problem for them, and Mr. Trump pointed out that hey, this is gonna be border security is gonna be a good thing for both countries.
+And then also the president of Mexico, he said that guns coming across the border were a big problem for them.

-Trump realizes no, it it's only slow if you let it be slow, and now he's got the entire country focused in on his core signature issue.
+And now he's got the entire country focused in on his core signature issue.

-He gave them a massive head fake.
+He gave them a massive headfake.

 I mean, people, you know, I smell burnt toast.

-And I go through his policy proposals and look at them like what exactly w what about deporting illegal alien criminals day one is hateful.
+I look at them like, what exactly, what about deporting illegal alien criminals day one is hateful.

 That's existing U.S. federal law.